-A two-minute drive (at 10 mph) along Main Street takes you past all there is to see in Austin today, but you could easily spend hours wandering around the place or hanging out in its quirkily populated junk shops, cafés, and bars.
+A two-minute drive (at 10 mph/16 km/h) along Main Street takes you past all there is to see in Austin today, but you could easily spend hours wandering around the place or hanging out in its quirkily populated junk shops, cafés, and bars.
 The impressive steeples of the Roman Catholic, Methodist, and Episcopal churches dominate the townscape, while at the western (downhill) end of town you can glimpse Stokes Castle, a three-story stone sentinel built in 1897 and lived in for all of a month.
-It looks best from a distance, looming over the nearby cemeteries, but if you want to get closer, follow Castle Road for about a half mile south from US-50.
+It looks best from a distance, looming over the nearby cemeteries, but if you want to get closer, follow Castle Road for about a half-mile south from US-50.

 Hickison Petroglyph Recreation Area

 Now protected as part of the BLM-operated Hickison Petroglyph Recreation Area, the petroglyphs stand in a shallow sandstone draw on the north side of the highway.
-A half-mile trail loops through sagebrush, junipers, and piñon pines from the parking area and campground past dozens of these enigmatic figures, some of which are thought to date back as far as 10,000 BC.
+A half-mile (0.8 km) trail loops through sagebrush, junipers, and piñon pines from the parking area and campground past dozens of these enigmatic figures, some of which are thought to date back as far as 10,000 BC.
 Somewhat surprisingly, so far they are graffiti-free.

-Right in the middle of a 100-mile stretch of spectacular Great Basin scenery, Eureka is one of the most engaging and enjoyable stops in the state.
+Right in the middle of a 100-mi (161-km) stretch of spectacular Great Basin scenery, Eureka is one of the most engaging and enjoyable stops in the state.
 Unlike a lot of places along the Loneliest Road, Eureka is fairly thriving, thanks to numerous gold mines still in operation in Eureka County.

 The four blocks of 100-year-old buildings lining the steeply sloping, franchise-free Main Street (US-50) are a mix of well-restored brick and wood storefronts alongside less fortunate ruins, some merely sets of cast-iron pilasters holding up false fronts.
 The focal point, the grand 1879 Eureka County Courthouse, is still in use.
-Behind it, the Eureka Sentinel Museum (775/237-5010, Tues.-Sat., free) has displays tracing the lively local history as well as typesetting equipment and printing presses of the newspaper published here from 1870 to 1960.
+Behind it, the Eureka Sentinel Museum (775/237-5010, Tues.-Sat., free) has displays tracing the lively local history as well as typesetting equipment and printing presses of the newspaper published here from 1879 to 1960.